SUSD Digital Communications Internship Program

 A benefit of DCI is that students will be exposed to a professional work environment.
 The interns will meet in the District Main Office, located at 701 N. Madison Street.
 As a result of their location, the interns learn the norms and expectations working in an office building among the District's senior-most administrators--giving the program participants an early jump on what it means to perform in a high-stakes, professional, environment.

 What kind of work do our interns do?

 The goal of the internship is to ensure that the student participants complete projects that directly support the vision and mission of the District.
 This is not a "go and get coffee" type of internship!
 In addition to learning about media relations, social media, event planning, and other projects, our interns play an integral role in sharing success stories from our school communities through compelling, multimedia storytelling.

 Interns must attend bi-weekly meetings comprised of lectures, workshops, and discussions.
 The students also work independently on their own time and with their peers to complete projects and assignments.

 Students are allowed to have two absences per semester after their probationary period is over.

 No. The internship is non-paid, however, students will receive 10 high school elective credits for participating.
 Students who complete a full semester will receive a certificate of completion and a letter of recommendation upon request.

 DCI is a semester-long commitment.
 Interns should make arrangements with their extra-curricular activities to accommodate the requirements of the program.

 Do students need their own equipment?

-No. The Community Relations Department has two cameras and laptops for students to use for assignments.
+No. The Community Relations Department has two cameras, two tablets, a laptop and other quipment for students to use for assignments.